-A commission of 10% is payable to third-party vendors selling GO GEORGE Transit Products and Smart Card Products.
-The commission offered to vendors does not impact the cost borne by passengers, as vendors are strictly prohibited from applying any surcharges on trips or cards sold to passengers.
+A commission of 10% is payable to third-party vendors selling GO GEORGE Transit Products and Smart Card Products will remain at 10% for the 2025/26 financial year.
+This The commission structure ensures consistency in vendor compensation.
+It is important to note the commission offered to vendors does not impact the cost borne by passengers, as vendors are strictly prohibited from applying any surcharges on trips or cards sold to passengers.